YJ-0000/NiMARE_Functional_Decoding_Examples/README.md

 # 🧠 Example Python Scripts for Meta-analytic Functional Decoding using NiMARE

 Welcome to this repository!
-This project provides example Python scripts to perform **Meta-analytic functional decoding** using 🧬 [NiMARE](https://nimare.readthedocs.io/en/stable/).
+This project provides example Python scripts to perform **meta-analytic functional decoding** using 🧬 [NiMARE](https://nimare.readthedocs.io/en/stable/).

 ---